nfrechette/acl-js/README.md

 # Animation Compression Library JavaScript Module

-This module uses [Animation Compression Library](https://github.com/nfrechette/acl) compiled through `emscripten 1.39.11` into WebAssembly.
-This allows fast decompression of animations compressed with ACL.
+This module uses the C++11 [Animation Compression Library](https://github.com/nfrechette/acl) compiled with `emscripten 1.39.11` into WebAssembly.
+This allows fast compression and decompression of animations with Javascript.
+Animations can also be compressed offline with ACL and played back efficiently in a web browser.

-## Getting started
+The [glTF viewer](./tools/gltf_viewer) tool shows how this module can be used to both compress and decompress animations.
+You can see it live [here](https://nfrechette.github.io/acl_viewer/).

+## How to contribute or built locally

 If you wish to run the unit tests or contribute to `acl-js`, head on over to the [development setup](./docs/development_setup.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).